bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 The Stratum V2 stuff needed a modified Bitcoin node, last I knew.
 That's a lift.
 You can only use the implementation that has those patches.
-And Datum doesn't.
+And DATUM doesn't.
 With the GetBlockTemplate has existed for over 10 years.
 It's the standard for mining and getting your template from your node.
 Just use that.
 Why not?
-So Datum just needs GBT.
+So DATUM just needs GBT.
 Any node that can make GBT, whether it be Knots, be it Core, whatever you can get, your modified core, Libre Relay, I don't care.
-Datum will take it.
+DATUM will take it.
 It'll work with what exists now.
 And part of Stratum v2, the core underpinning of it is that the miners have to get permission from the pool to mine their template.
 That's been the argument, like, oh, well, if that pool doesn't accept it, you can just go elsewhere.
 But why?
 Just have it so that the pool doesn't care.
 The pool's not supposed to care about what you're mining, as long as you're paying the miners on that pool.
-And so Datum was designed with that in mind from the beginning, so that eventually, and I cannot say that it is right this second, eventually Datum can be blind entirely to the templates, even though right now it is like 90 percent blind to the templates.
+And so DATUM was designed with that in mind from the beginning, so that eventually, and I cannot say that it is right this second, eventually DATUM can be blind entirely to the templates, even though right now it is like 90 percent blind to the templates.
 That is a ground-up change, where another reason just to kind of get away from something else that has the tech debt of Stratum V2.
 Stratum V2, one of the things it needs is adoption on the miners.
 It's a new protocol that's designed for centralized mining.